oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ### Disclosures for Array Elements {#disclosures_for_array_elements}

-For each claim that is an array element and that is to be made selectively disclosable, the Issuer MUST create a Disclosure as described above, with the following difference:
+For each claim that is an array element and that is to be made selectively disclosable, the Issuer MUST create a Disclosure as follows:

  * The array MUST contain two elements in this order:
    1. The salt value as described in (#disclosures_for_object_properties).
    2. The array element that is to be hidden.
 This value MAY be of any type that is allowed in JSON, including numbers, strings, booleans, arrays, and objects.

-From the array, the Disclosure string is created as described in (#disclosures_for_object_properties).
+The Disclosure string is created by JSON-encoding this array and base64url-encoding the byte representation of the resulting string as described in (#disclosures_for_object_properties).
 The same considerations regarding variations in the result of the JSON encoding apply.

 For example, a Disclosure for the second element of the `nationalities` array in the following claim set: